FrederikLL/JSP2/README.md

 ## Explain, using relevant examples, your strategy for implementing a REST-API with Node/Express  + TypeScript and demonstrate how you ## have tested the API.

+Our project uses express to setup a rest-API using routes for endpoints.

 ## Explain, using relevant examples, how to test JavaScript/Typescript Backend Code, relevant packages (Mocha, Chai etc.) and how to test asynchronous code.

+duplicate?

 ## NoSQL and MongoDB